Codium-ai/codiumate-docs/docs/chat/index.md

 Additionally, you can attach an image to the chat and make any request related to that image.
 [Explore Adding Image to the Chat.](./images.md)

 ### Chat History
-qodo Gen Chat maintains a history of your 20 most recent conversations, allowing you to review past interactions, refresh your memory, or explore new topics.
+Qodo Gen Chat maintains a history of your 20 most recent conversations, allowing you to review past interactions, refresh your memory, or explore new topics.
 You can continue a past chat to dive deeper into a topic or request additional information.
 [Learn more about Chat History.](./chat-history.md)

 ### Task Coding-Agent
 Coding-Agent harnesses the power of Qodo Gen's AI to offer unparalleled support in your coding journey, transforming your development workflow with intelligent, real-time assistance.
 This mode focuses on enhancing your coding efficiency and quality by generating detailed plans for your coding tasks and guiding you through their implementation.
 [Discover Coding-Agent.](./coding-agent.md)